DCC-EX/dcc-ex.github.io/docs/get-started/levels.rst

 Keep these definitions in mind as you proceed through this website.

-To learn more about how to build your own DCC++ EX station, proceed to the `Assembly Page <./assembly.html>`_ or click on the next button below.
+To learn more about how to build your own DCC++ EX station, proceed to the :doc:`Assembly Page <./assembly>` or click on the next button below.

 Special Note: We would like to thank Alex Leão of Locontrol who as a personal favor created our modeller levels icons.